rathod-sahaab/http-result/README.md

 - The `createOrg` method returns a `Result` type with two possible outcomes:
   - **Success**: The result contains the created organization data (`Organisation`).
   - **Error**: The result contains an error, which can be either `'InternalServer'` or `'NotFound'`.

+Format response according to frameworks:

 - If an error occurs, it is handled and passed to `tsRestError()` for a structured error response.
-- If successful, the organization data is passed to `TsRestResponse.Ok()` to return a successful response.
+- If successful, the organization data is passed to `TsRestResponse.Created()` to return a successful response.
+Status code is mostly manual.

 ### Result Type